Claudia, Community Manager

 Inserting a P.S. line after your email sign-off is your last chance to share important links and information.
 Use this opportunity to say something that adds value to your audience.

-In one of their weekly newsletter below, MailerLite invited their audience to check out MailerCheck, with its brand new feature.
-The P.S. line above was clicked on by 108 subscribers.
-You can see the use of P.S. in their newsletters pretty often because they found out it generates surprisingly high click rates.
+In one of their weekly newsletters , MailerLite invited its audience to check out MailerCheck.
+You can see the use of P.S. in MailerLite’s newsletters pretty often as, according to the team, it generates surprisingly high click rates.

 Remember, many subscribers will go to your email's P.S. first.
 (After the subject line, of course.)
 So this is the space to make some noise!